Pylons/pyramid/docs/tutorials/bfgwiki/definingmodels.rst

 We're going to remove the ``MyModel`` Python model class from our ``models.py`` file.
-Since this class is referred to within our persistent storage (within ``Data.fs``), we'll have strange things happen the next time we want to visit the application in a browser.
+Since this class is referred to within our persistent storage (represented on disk as a file named ``Data.fs``), we'll have strange things happen the next time we want to visit the application in a browser.
 Remove the ``Data.fs`` from the ``tutorial`` directory before proceeding any further.
 It's always fine to do this as long as you don't care about the content of the database; the database itself will be recreated as necessary.

 Adding Model Classes
 --------------------